yyyyannisz/Interactive-Lab-Hub/Final Project/Final Project.md

 #### Expanded Timer Mode

-The new Timer Mode evolved substantially from the initial prototype.
-In addition to more carefully designed pre-recorded audio cues, we introduced user voice input, allowing the system to ask what the user is focusing on and how long they would like to work.
-The interaction now includes a calming breathing ritual at the start of each session, mid-session encouragement, optional check-ins, and a structured countdown at the end.
+The expanded Timer Mode introduces a set of newly added features designed to create a more engaging and supportive focus experience.
+At the start of each session, the system asks users what they plan to focus on and prompts them to select a short, medium, or long work period.
+Before the timer begins, users are guided through a brief breathing exercise to help them transition into a focused state.
+During the session, the system provides mid-session encouragement and retains the five-minute reminder from the initial prototype.
+If speech is detected while the user is meant to be focusing, the system gently checks in by asking, “Are you still with me?
+Say yes.”
+The session concludes with a clear end-of-session announcement that acknowledges the user’s effort and encourages future focus.
+All of these interactions are supported by more carefully designed pre-recorded audio cues that are intentionally brief, calm, and predictable.

-Technically, Timer Mode integrates speech recognition to capture short user responses and treats these inputs as lightweight signals rather than open-ended conversation.
-This design choice was informed by Wizard-of-Oz findings indicating that excessive or poorly timed interaction can disrupt focus.
-All audio feedback remains intentionally brief, supportive, and predictable.
+A key enhancement in this iteration is the introduction of user voice input, which makes the timer more interactive without turning it into an open-ended conversation.
+Speech recognition is used to capture short user responses, such as stating a task or confirming presence, and these inputs are treated as lightweight signals rather than conversational turns.
+This design decision was informed by Wizard-of-Oz findings indicating that excessive or poorly timed interaction can disrupt concentration.

-Together, these refinements transformed Timer Mode from a static timer into a guided focus experience that balances structure, encouragement, and user agency.
+Together, these additions reflect a deliberate effort to improve the overall user experience of Timer Mode.
+By combining structure, gentle interaction, and user agency, the timer evolves from a static countdown tool into a guided focus experience that supports motivation while respecting the user’s attention.

 #### Gesture-Based Mode Switching